 I can’t stress this one enough.
 It was so important in helping me overcome my sugar addiction.
 It also encouraged me take a good, hard, honest look at the way I was eating and, ultimately, it helped me clean up my diet.

 I realized that when I overdid it on sweets, I hadn’t eaten much “real” food.
-For me, this means something with substance””like meat, fish, eggs, beans, Greek yogurt, avocado, cheese, nut butter, etc. I also realized I was eating a ton of carbs and not enough protein and healthy fats.
+For me, this means something with substance – like meat, fish, eggs, beans, Greek yogurt, avocado, cheese, nut butter, etc. I also realized I was eating a ton of carbs and not enough protein and healthy fats.
 Sure, I was eating plenty of whole grains, fruits, veggies, and other nutritious foods, but I always wanted something more to eat, which meant I wasn’t fully satisfied and I’d go straight for the sweet stuff.
 When I started to increase the amount of “real” food in my diet, it was much easier to control my cravings.
+A little tip: Aim to eat at least two different servings of veggies with every meal.
+It really helps with satiety!

 If I craved something sweet after I finished eating a meal, I’d go back for a second (or even third) serving.
 Usually, it was just a small portion, but I figured if I was craving something more to eat, it should be something nutritious and not sugar.
 Once I felt full from the second serving, I rarely wanted dessert.
 And if I did, a bite or two (a piece of chocolate or a small handful of butterscotch chips) usually did the trick.
 I felt satisfied and in control of my cravings, so it wasn’t difficult to stop eating sweets once I started.